 In a call center, ANI displays the number of the calling party to the call center agent in real time.
 Among other things, the call center can use the information to forward calls to different people for different geographic areas.

 An Application Programming Interface is an interface or communication protocol between a client and a server intended to simplify the building of client-side software.

 An authorization code passed in to an API request via a header or parameter to identify the requester.

-The area where Dialog Applications are created in Orchestrator.
+The working area where Dialog Applications are created in Orchestrator.

-Dialog Control elements that allow users to create branches in dialog flow based on the values of specific fields.
+Dialog Control elements that allow users to create scenarios branches in a dialog based on the values of specific fields.

 A collection of conversation, speech or written data.

 Omilia’s software based on the Automated Speech Recognition technology which allows human beings to use their voices to speak with a computer interface in a way that, in its most sophisticated variations, resembles normal human conversation.

 A machine learning technique based on artificial neural networks with representation learning.
 Deep Learning teaches computers to do what comes naturally to humans: learn by example.